Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Declarations

 \section{Declarations}

-\textbf{Funding} The research leading to these results received funding from the European Commission under Grant Agreement No. 101168042 (TRIFFID) and No. 101189557 (TORNADO).\\\\ \textbf{Conflict of interest} The authors have no competing interests to declare that are relevant to the content of this article.\\\\ \textbf{Author contribution} Konstantinos Foteinos, Jorgen Cani, Manousos Linardakis, Iraklis Varlamis and Georgios Th.
+\textbf{Funding} The research leading to these results received funding from the European Commission under Grant Agreement No. 101168042 (TRIFFID) and No. 101189557 (TORNADO).\\\\ \textbf{Conflict of interest} The authors have no competing interests to declare that are relevant to the content of this article.\\\\ \textbf{Author contribution} Konstantinos Foteinos, Manousos Linardakis, Iraklis Varlamis and Georgios Th.
 Papadopoulos performed the literature review and prepared a draft of the manuscript.
-Panagiotis Radoglou-Grammatikis, Vasileios Argyriou and Panagiotis Sarigiannidis performed reviewing and editing of the manuscript.
+Panagiotis Radoglou-Grammatikis, Vasileios Argyriou and Panagiotis Sarigiannidis reviewed and edited the manuscript.
 Georgios Th.
-Papadopoulos was responsible for receiving the funding to implement the study.
+Papadopoulos was responsible for securing the funding to implement the study.